Course syllabus

 Assignment deadlines are hard and no extensions are given.
 The only exception is for illness or similar, in which case you must contact the examiner and relevant head TA for that assignment via email immediately to seek approval.
 No extensions are given for holiday trips.
 You will receive feedback for the assignments one week after the deadline, based on the version that was submitted by the deadline.

-In order to pass the course, you must pass all assignments.
+In order to pass the course, you must pass all assignments and quizzes.
 An assignment is considered a pass if you have obtained at least 70% of the maximum score.

 There is reading attached for each lecture.
 You are supposed to read that before the lecture.
 The lectures are structured under the assumption that you have read the text in the course textbook, and the content of the textbook will not be repeated.
 Instead, the lectures complement the textbook and offer further examples, proofs, details etc.